Have you ever wondered “Why is project management important?”

 Failed projects can quickly derail your initiatives and delay or even prevent business growth.

 Project management is more than simply tracking deadlines and setting a budget.
 A good project manager takes control of a project from beginning to end, ensuring that the initiatives and goals are strategically aligned, the project has stakeholder support, and everyone is on the same page.
+So why is project management important?
+Let’s break it down.

 What is project management?